Field Deployment Best Practices

 3. Insert the AudioMoth device, battery pack, and silica gel packet into the plastic case.
 Make sure that the plastic case is completely sealed.

-5. Always make sure that the microphone is facing the open space, instead of blocking it by any object.
+5. Always make sure that the microphone is facing out, and is unobstructed by the battery.

 ⚠ Lights: if red and green light up simultaneously, the device will need another sync with the Companion App.

 ⚠ The lights can attract unwanted attention to the recorder, alerting both humans and animals to its location and also attract insects.
 Use black tape to hide the lights when next to trails and urbanization, or when tampering may be a concern.
 You may also paint the bag with a light coat of paint in order to camouflage the kit.

 10. As a backup, we recommend noting the GPS coordinates (with < 10 meters of error) of the tree in which the recorder was placed.